Royal Challengers Bengaluru: 2020–2023: Regain in form

-2024–present: Maiden IPL title
+2024–present: Maiden and back-to-back IPL Titles

 In the 2024 season, the Royal Challengers struggled in the first half, losing 7 of their 8 games.
 But they made a massive turnaround and managed to qualify for the playoffs by winning their next six matches.
 In the eliminator against Rajasthan Royals, RCB lost the match by four wickets.
 Virat Kohli won the Orange Cap, scoring 741 runs, while Yash Dayal became the team's highest wicket-taker with 15 wickets.

 On 3 June 2025, at the Narendra Modi Stadium in Ahmedabad, Royal Challengers Bengaluru (RCB) won their first-ever Indian Premier League (IPL) title by defeating Punjab Kings by six runs.
 Batting first, RCB scored 190 for 9 in their 20 overs, with Virat Kohli top-scoring with 43 runs from 35 balls.
 In reply, Punjab Kings managed 184 for 7, with Shashank Singh remaining not out on 61 runs.

 RCB's bowlers played a crucial role in defending the total.
 Krunal Pandya took 2 wickets for 17 runs, and Bhuvneshwar Kumar claimed 2 for 38, helping RCB control the game in the final overs.

 This win ended an 18-year wait for the franchise, which had previously finished as runners-up in 2009, 2011, and 2016.
 The title was a major milestone for Virat Kohli, who had been with the team since its founding in 2008, and was widely celebrated by fans and cricket enthusiasts across the country.

+RCB entered the 2026 season as the defending champions and retained majority of their title winning squad from the last year in the mini auction.

+They won 9 league matches and topped the league table for the second time in their history.
+They went onto beat Gujarat Titans in both the Qualifier 1 and Final to retain their title.
+In doing so, they become only the third team to win back-to-back IPL trophies.

+Ownership history

+Inception and Diageo era (2008–2026)

+The franchise was established in 2008 when Vijay Mallya, through United Breweries Group, purchased the Bangalore-based team for $111.6 million (approx. ₹446 crore).
+At the time, it was the second-most expensive franchise in the inaugural Indian Premier League season, trailing only the Mumbai Indians.

+The first major ownership transition occurred between 2013 and 2016.
+In July 2013, British multinational Diageo acquired a controlling interest in United Spirits Limited (USL).
+Following Mallya's resignation as Chairman of USL in February 2016, Diageo assumed full operational and management control.
+In 2023, the franchise expanded by acquiring the RCB Women's team in the WPL for ₹901 crore ($110 million).

+Consortium acquisition and record valuation (2026–present)

+In March 2026, United Spirits finalised the sale of 100% equity in Royal Challengers Sports Private Limited to a four-member consortium for approximately $1.78 billion (₹16,660 crore).

+The transaction was a comprehensive acquisition that included: